Setting Up Your Environment

 Installation

-To clone the repository for local development or contributing:
+For local development or contributing:

 git clone https://github.com/sandialabs/pyapprox.git